Name Directed Nodes Ties tnet UCINET

 tnet

-To use tnet, you first need to download and install R (information from R’s website) and then download and install tnet within R (information from tnet’s website).
+To use tnet, you first need to download and install R and then download and install tnet within R (information from tnet’s website).
 You only need to do these steps once.
 Every time that you start R, you need to load tnet.
 This you can do by writing the following command

 library(tnet)